 I am not too much interested in discussing Ole Nydahl in this post.
-I wrote at length on him on my German website.
+I wrote at length about him on my German website.
 The German article was my response to a collective effort by Ole Nydahl followers to remove criticism from the German Wikipedia.
 After a mediation had been provoked by me, one of the (female) editors was able to influence the moderator of the Wikipedia mediation by secretly inviting him to a dinner and a lecture of Ole Nydahl.
 (I found that out when I checked their talk pages and what they had deleted at those pages.)
 When I realized this I confronted the moderator and the editor with these facts and finally I withdrew from the mediation and the German Wikipedia article about Ole Nydahl and made my own article about him …

 According to all the information I checked, read, and received, I think it is safe to say that Ole Nydahl is a classical elitist leader gathering people who finally identify themselves with an elitist group, the Diamond Way, and its leadership – elitists who are convinced that it is they who bring the Dharma (within the context of Tibetan Buddhism) to the West – and Tibetans or Buddhist monks or nuns are not much needed for this process.